-Use the Monetize > In-app ads page in the Dev Center dashboard to create and manage ad units for:
+Use the Monetize > In-app ads page in Partner Center to create and manage ad units for:

 - Universal Windows Platform (UWP) apps that use the Microsoft Advertising SDK.

-- Windows 8.x and Windows Phone 8.x apps that use the Microsoft Advertising SDK for Windows and Windows Phone 8.x.
+- Previously published Windows 8.x and Windows Phone 8.x apps that use the Microsoft Advertising SDK for Windows and Windows Phone 8.x.